PRESIDENT'S MESSAGE FOR THE 2016 CONFERENCE

-An excellent Partner’s Program is being arranged by my wife, Kim, and her Committee.
-Partners will tour many of Bundaberg’s local attractions including a cruise of the Burnett River on-board the historic Bundy Belle.
-They will enjoy the gourmet offering of local produce at some of Bundy’s finest restaurants and of course there will be plenty of time for some retail therapy.
+An excellent Partner’s Program is being arranged by my wife, Carmel, Jacquie Stewart and Kay Hodgson.
+Partners will tour many of Mackay’s local attractions and will enjoy the gourmet offering of local produce at some of Mackay’s finest restaurants and of course there will be plenty of time for some retail therapy.

-My Executive and I look forward to welcoming members, Conference visitors, Industry Equipment Exhibition participants, and accompanying partners to Bundaberg for what we expect will be a stimulating and informative 37th ASSCT Conference.
+My Executive and I look forward to welcoming members, Conference visitors, Industry Equipment Exhibition participants, and accompanying partners to Mackay for what we expect will be a stimulating and informative 38th ASSCT Conference.
 Hope to see you there.

 INTERNATIONAL VISITORS TO AUSTRALIA

 All visitors to Australia must have a valid Visa before boarding their plane regardless of the length of stay.